AI for Manufacturing Companies

 Frequently asked questions

-Most manufacturing AI engagements run 10-14 weeks from kick-off to production deployment.
-A predictive maintenance model for a single equipment type with 18 months of sensor history typically takes 10-12 weeks.
+Most manufacturing AI engagements reach a validated first production model in 10-14 weeks, then expand from there.
+A predictive maintenance model for a single equipment type with 18 months of sensor history typically takes 10-12 weeks to a first model.
 A computer vision quality control system for a new product line with data collection included runs closer to 14-16 weeks.
 The timeline is driven by data readiness, not the AI itself.
-If your sensor data is clean and labelled, the model build is fast.
+If your sensor data is clean and labeled, the model build is fast.
 If we need to reconstruct failure history from work orders or run a defect image collection phase, that adds 2-4 weeks before model training starts.
+The first model proves the approach on one equipment type or line; you extend it to the rest of the plant once it earns the maintenance team's trust.
 We give you a fixed timeline at the end of discovery week, before any build begins.

-We have shipped AI systems for discrete manufacturers, process manufacturers, and industrial operations across the US, UK, and Australia.
+We have shipped AI and industrial software for discrete manufacturers, process manufacturers, and multi-site industrial operations across the US, UK, Europe, Canada, and the UAE.
 Relevant sectors include automotive components, food and beverage, packaging, electronics assembly, pharmaceuticals, chemicals, and industrial equipment.
-The common thread is not the sector — it is having sensor data, quality records, or production history that is currently underused.
+The common thread is not the sector: it is having sensor data, quality records, or production history that is currently underused.
 If you have 12 months of SCADA, MES, or CMMS data and a specific cost or quality problem to solve, we can scope an AI model for it.
 If you are unsure whether your data is sufficient, we assess it in the first week at no cost.

 Work with us